-CLA203 Introduction to Chicano/Latino Studies 3: Cultural Overview
+CLA203 Introduction to Chicano/Latino Studies 3: Cultural Overview 4 class hrs/wk.
+4 cr.

 Provides an overview of the cultural heritage of Chicanos and Latinos in the United States.
 Draws from anthropology, folklore, literature, and linguistics.
 Examines folk and popular culture, as well as the integration of various traditions.
 Sp